markproy/bird-classification-workshop/README.md

 * [Lab 5](docs/lab5-deeplens-detect-and-classify.md) - Use AWS DeepLens to detect birds and trigger classification
 * [Lab 6](docs/lab6-text-notification.md) - Configure text notification with identified species (optional)

+### Cleaning up

+After you are done, it is important to clean up resources in your account so that you will not be billed unexpectedly.
+If you used an AWS account that was supplied to you just for the purposes of this workshop, then you can skip this step.

+* Delete the SageMaker endpoint
+* Stop the SageMaker notebook instance
+* Delete image dataset
+* Delete any S3 buckets that you created just for this workshop
+* Delete SNS topic
+* Delete Lambda functions

 ### Acknowledgement for use of the NABirds dataset

 **Data provided by the Cornell Lab of Ornithology, with thanks to photographers and contributors of crowdsourced data at AllAboutBirds.org/Labs.**